Russia sees little optimism in US response on Ukraine crisis | Law-Order

 The evasive official comments reflect the fact that it is Putin who will single-handedly determine Russia's next moves.
 He has warned of unspecified “military-technical measures” if the West refuses to heed the demands.

-Peskov added that Putin and U.S. President Joe Biden will decide whether they need to have another conversation following two calls last month.
+Peskov added that Putin and Biden will decide whether they need to have another conversation following two calls last month.

+Ukraine's Foreign Minister Dmytro Kuleba said Kyiv had seen the US response before it was delivered to Russia and had no objections.
+He tweeted it was “important that the US remains in close contact with Ukraine before and after all contacts with Russia.”
+On a visit to Denmark, Kuleba emphasised his country's need to strengthen its defenses.

 While the diplomacy sputters on, so too do maneuvers that have escalated tensions.
 Russia has launched a series of military drills involving motorized infantry and artillery units in southwestern Russia, warplanes in Kaliningrad on the Baltic Sea, dozens of warships in the Black Sea and the Arctic, and Russian fighter jets and paratroopers in Belarus.